 The Manhattan Project is famously known as the United States‑led endeavor which successfully created the first atomic bomb.
 The success of the Manhattan Project led to the bombings of Nagasaki and Hiroshima in 1945 and the total surrender of Japan, ending World War II.

 The project was extremely complex and dangerous, even causing the deaths of some of its own scientists.
-Nevertheless, its story is fascinating, and it is one of the most significant human achievements in the history of our world.
-Our list today looks at ten interesting facts from the Manhattan Project and the people who helped to make it happen.
+Nevertheless, its story is fascinating, and it is one of the most significant human achievements in history.
+Below are 10 fascinating facts about the Manhattan Project that shed light on the people, the science, and the legacy of this secretive wartime effort.

 10 Einstein Was Integral To The Project Happening

-The history of the Manhattan Project is often told as beginning with the Einstein-Szilard letter.
-This famous letter, which was signed by Albert Einstein himself in 1939, was mailed to the president of the United States, Franklin D. Roosevelt.
-The writer of the letter, Leo Szilard, had composed it in conjunction with other prominent physicists Eugene Wigner and Edward Teller, based on the realization that a new power was emerging from the nuclear research of the time.
-This power, harnessed by heavy atoms, could cause destruction unlike anything the world had seen before, and this was a potentially extremely dangerous position to be in, as Nazi Germany could harness this power.
+The history of the Manhattan Project is often told as beginning with the Einstein‑Szilard letter.
+This famed missive, signed by Albert Einstein in 1939, was mailed to President Franklin D. Roosevelt.
+Leo Szilard, together with Eugene Wigner and Edward Teller, drafted the letter after realizing that a new, terrifying power was emerging from nuclear research—one that could unleash destruction unlike anything the world had ever seen and that Nazi Germany might harness.

-Szilard organized getting the letter composed with Einstein, and it was sent to President Roosevelt.
-The letter said, “This new phenomenon would also lead to the construction of bombs,” and that this “could be achieved in the immediate future.”[1]
-The letter also said that Germany had already begun to stockpile sources of uranium from Czechoslovakia, suggesting that the Nazis were already researching the new science.
-Roosevelt received the letter and decided to take action, creating the Advisory Committee on Uranium.
-This was the very beginning of the US government supporting research into uranium and would ultimately lead to the Manhattan Project, which started in 1942.
+Szilard arranged for Einstein to co‑sign the letter, which warned: “This new phenomenon would also lead to the construction of bombs,” and that such bombs “could be achieved in the immediate future.”
+The letter noted that Germany was already stockpiling uranium from Czechoslovakia, indicating a potential nuclear weapons program.
+Roosevelt received the warning and acted, creating the Advisory Committee on Uranium—effectively the first governmental step toward what would become the Manhattan Project in 1942.

 9 The Project Was Infiltrated By Russia